Find out what causes non melanoma skin cancer, including lifestyle factors and other conditions, and what you can do to

 Most non melanoma skin cancers don't run in families.
 But research has found some families seem to have a higher number than normal.

 Of course, skin type runs in families.
 So people from fair skinned families will be more at risk.
-But there might be some other inherited genes that increase the risk of non melanoma skin cancer in some families.
+But there might also be some other inherited genes that slightly increase the risk of non melanoma skin cancer in some families.

 Most skin cancers are caused by exposure to the sun.
 This may be long term exposure, or short periods of intense sun exposure and burning.
 The ultraviolet light in sunlight damages the DNA in the skin cells.
 This damage can happen years before a cancer develops.

 A history of sunburn increases your risk of skin cancer.
 The risk is especially high if you were sunburnt several times during your childhood.
 People who work outside such as farm workers, gardeners and building site workers are also at an increased risk of non melanoma skin cancer.